Alex6022/SPEIS-analysis/README.md

 # SPEIS-analysis
 Jupyter notebook leveraging impedance.py to simplify the batch analysis of staircase potential electrochemical impedance spectroscopy (SPEIS) data.
+Using the first cell, the filename of the mpt file located in the same directory as the notebook can be specified.
+Further parameters can be set using the input prompts in the notebook.

 ## Dependencies
 The notebook has been developed using the following environment